wavefrontHQ/docs/pages/doc/csp_api_tokens.md

 You can generate VMware Cloud services API tokens only for your user account.
 You must assign each API token with the minimum required subset of the roles that you own.
 The access tokens associated with an API token inherit its roles.
 These roles include:
 * At least one organization role.
-* At least one Operations for Applications service role.
+* At least one Tanzu Observability service role.
 * Optionally, one or more custom roles.

 You must also set each API token with a time to live (TTL), which is the time that the API token will be valid unless revoked earlier.
 Before an API token expires, you must generate a new API token and update your scripts and API calls.